Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 └─────────────────────────────────────┘
 ```

 Simple, right?
-The devil, as always, is in the implementation details.
+The devil is in the implementation.

 ---

 ### THE NAIVE PARSER: A TRAGEDY IN LINEAR TIME

 My original parser was a perfectly respectable piece of C code.
-It was clean, it was readable, and it was O(n), which, in computer science terms, means "it gets the job done, as long as nobody is watching the clock too closely."
-It was a classic state machine, traversing the byte stream one character at a time.
+Clean, readable, O(n).
+In computer science terms, "it gets the job done, as long as nobody's watching the clock."
+Classic state machine, traversing the byte stream one character at a time.

 ```c
 // The "What is branch prediction, and can I eat it?" implementation